mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 ## Real-time data
-Data that is created, processed, stored, analysed and visualized within milliseconds
+Real-time data is data that is available as soon as it's created and acquired.
+Real-time data is data that is created, processed, stored, analysed and visualized within milliseconds.

+What is an example of real-time data processing?
+Good examples of real-time data processing systems are bank ATMs, traffic control systems and modern computer systems such as the PC and mobile devices.
+In contrast, a batch data processing system collects data and then processes all the data in bulk in a later time, which also means output is received at a later time.

 ## Scripting